Gabby-Recny/power-room/README.md

 - INCLUDE PLENTY OF GIFS OF WORKING PROJ

 ### FUTURE FEATURES
-- Filter functionality that enables users to search by Gender Neutral and ADA accessible bathrooms.
+- Filter functionality that enables users to search by ADA accessible bathrooms.
 - Users able to pick their own style theme based on the transgender and non-binary flags.

 ### TECHNOLOGIES USED